openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 * email address for github commits
 * serial number of your pump
 * whether or not you are using an Explorer board
-* if not an Explorer board, and not a Carelink stick, you'll need to enter the mmeowlink port for TI stick or Explorer board (built in TI stick):
+* if you're not using an Explorer board or a Carelink stick, you'll need to enter the mmeowlink port for TI stick or Explorer board (built in TI stick):
     * see [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for directions on finding your port
-* (if you're using a Carelink, you will NOT be using mmeowlink)
+    * Note: if you're using a Carelink, you will NOT be using mmeowlink
+    * Note: if you're using an Explorer board, you will be using mmeowlink but this will be setup automatically
 * how you are getting CGM data.
 The options are `g4` (default), `g4-raw`, `g5`, `mdt`, and `xdrip`.
 Note:  OpenAPS also attempts to get BG data from your Nightscout.
 OpenAPS will always use the most recent BG data regardless of the source.
 * Nightscout URL and API secret
 * whether you want any of the oref0 advanced features (AMA, Autosens, and/or Autotune)